dxatscale/sfpowerscripts/docs/_docs/Tasks/Deployment-Tasks/Checkout a build artifact.md

 **Changelog**

+* 11.0.5 Refactored to use revamped folder structure
 * 10.0.7 Add support for artifacts generated from a mono repo
 * 8.0.1  Patch issue with azure Repo
 * 8.0.0  Add support for Delta Packaging